-I am Ramon y Cajal Research Fellow (tenure-track) at IXA Group, part of the HiTZ Centre of the University of the Basque Country UPV/EHU.
-PhD in Computer Science at City, University of London (2007), I have since been working on Natural Language Processing at several British and Spanish institutions, including a two year stint at the industry as research project director.
-I have been involved in more than 20 research projects funded by the European Commission, UK research councils, Spanish Ministry of Science and Basque Goverment.
-I was technical coordinator of the European project SUMAT and got awarded a Torres Quevedo Research Fellowship.
+I am a Permanent Researcher (tenured) at IXA Group, part of the HiTZ Centre of the University of the Basque Country UPV/EHU, where I am head of the Text Analysis unit.
+I got a PhD in Computer Science at City, University of London (2007), and I have since been working on Natural Language Processing at several British and Spanish institutions.
+I have been involved as PI or collaborator in more than 40 research projects funded by the European Commission, UK research councils, Spanish Ministry of Science, and Basque Government and published in the major journals (Artificial Intelligence, Computational Linguistics…) and conferences (ACL, EMNLP, EACL, IJCAI, etc.) related to Artificial Intelligence and Natural Language Processing.

 Latest News